wpisailbot/sailbot19-20/BBB/README.md

 py -3 -m grpc_tools.protoc -I='$SRC_DIR' --python_out='$DST_DIR' --grpc_python_out='$DST_DIR' '$SRC_DIR/comms.proto'
 ```

+## Required library files to run
+[Protobuf](https://developers.google.com/protocol-buffers/docs/overview#sounds-like-the-solution-for-me-how-do-i-get-started) libraries must be installed and exist in the directory with the code

+[libpruio](http://users.freebasic-portal.de/tjf/Projekte/libpruio/doc/html/ChaPreparation.html) libraries must be installed and exist in the directory with the code

 # How to run
 1. Ssh into the Beaglebone Black with `ssh debian@192.168.7.2`
 2. Enter `temppwd` for the password